Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have a 7-3 record against the spread while finishing 5-5 overall in their last 10 contests.
+- The Nuggets are 7-3 against the spread and 5-5 overall over their last 10 games.

-- The Nuggets have gone over the total in four of their last 10 outings.
+- The Nuggets have gone over the total in four of their last 10 contests.

-- Denver has covered the spread in a higher percentage of its home games than road games.
-It has covered 25 times in 41 opportunities when playing at home, and it has covered 20 times in 41 opportunities in away games.

-- The Nuggets average the same amount of points as the Timberwolves allow (115.8).
+- The Nuggets average the same amount of points as the Timberwolves give up (115.8).

 - Denver has a 30-12 record against the spread and a 38-4 record overall when putting up more than 115.8 points.